Zeriabo/messagingApp/README.md

 Updates:
 making second backup for the keys on excel file if the key not found in the database it will search the message from the crypted excel file <br />
-Automatic message implemented runningeveryday at 12:00:00
+Automatic message implemented running everyday at 12:00:00

 Remark: the code is on a regular updates.<br />